emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 Figure 11 is one of the random forest trees in the model where we limit maximum depth to be 3.
 Let's assume that we want to predict FTL transportation cost per shipment for a Dry Van with 17,404 LBS weight load to a location 341 miles away.
-We follow the path in Figure 12 and predicted value is $1,277.
+We follow the path in Figure 12 and predict FTL transportation cost per shipment as $1,277.

 | ![_config.yml]({{ site.baseurl }}/images/ftl_random_forest_small_tree_5.png) |
 |:--:|